LeoFuso/argo/columba.md

 ### Tools

-Should you want to import [custom conversions, LogicalTypeFactories](https://avro.apache.org/docs/1.11.1/specification/#logical-types) and [VelocityTools](https://velocity.apache.org/tools/3.1/) during the Code Generation phase, there are specific configuraions to do so, see below:
+Should you want to import [custom conversions, LogicalTypeFactories](https://avro.apache.org/docs/1.11.1/specification/#logical-types) and [VelocityTools](https://velocity.apache.org/tools/3.1/) during the Code Generation phase, there are specific configurations to do so, see below:

 `build.gradle`
 ```groovy